 This periodic review of the ICAP Demand Curves, for use in May 2025 through August 2029, seeks to ensure that the capacity market continues to efficiently support reliability and send accurate, transparent price signals.
 Every four years, the NYISO, along with its stakeholder community, conducts a comprehensive review to determine the parameters used in establishing the Installed Capacity (ICAP) Demand Curves.
 This process is referred to as the demand curve reset (DCR).
 As required by the tariff, the study includes an examination of potential peaking unit technologies and the financial parameters assumed in the construction and operation of that unit, along with an estimate of the projected net revenue earned in the Energy and Ancillary Service markets, to determine unit with the "lowest fixed costs and highest variable costs among all other units' technology that are economically viable" that serves in establishing values for each of the ICAP Demand Curves.
 The quadrennial DCR is mandated by the NYISO's tariff.
 The DCR is a resource intensive process for both the NYISO and stakeholders that has a significant impact on the market as a whole.
-The NYISO is finalizing contract terms with the selected vendor. (updated)
+The independent consultant has begun and had a kickoff with stakeholders at the August 24, 2023 ICAPWG. (updated)